Enzyme Kinetics Simulator (Michaelis-Menten) Back

 Enzyme Kinetics Simulator (Michaelis-Menten)

-Vary Km, Vmax, and inhibitor type and concentration to draw Michaelis-Menten curves in real time.
-Compare competitive, noncompetitive, and mixed inhibition with Lineweaver-Burk and Eadie-Hofstee plots.
+Vary Km, Vmax, and inhibitor type/concentration to draw Michaelis-Menten curves in real time.
+Compare competitive, non-competitive, and mixed inhibition using Lineweaver-Burk and Eadie-Hofstee plots.

 Enzyme Presets